BirthdayResearch/defichain-wallet/BETA_TESTING.md

 # DeFi Wallet Beta Testing

 ## Test Setup

 Requirements:

 1. Mobile Device
 2. Stable Network
-3. URL for Testing
+3. Testing URL for Expo Go, TestFlight Invite Code

 The test will run on [DeFi Playground](https://github.com/DeFiCh/wallet#testing).
-To start testing, please follow the steps below based on your operating system.
+To start testing, please follow the steps below based on your mobile device's operating system.

 ### Android
 1. Download [Expo Go](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en&gl=US) from Play Store
 2. If you have Expo Go installed on your device, please ensure that you have the latest version via Play Store for proper compatibility with the DeFi Wallet
 3. Open the URL provided for testing and scan the QR code using your Expo App
+4. You may also copy the Expo URL and paste it on the Expo Go App

 ### iOS
 1. Download [TestFlight](https://apps.apple.com/us/app/testflight/id899247664) from App Store